 The influence of Coronavirus (COVID-19) pandemic has added the phrase “social distancing” to our international vocabulary.
 Establishing and maintaining an acceptably safe personal space has become a critical concern and prompted the need for innovative ways to connect and interact with people, including those parents and volunteers involved with our leagues.

-While we’re strongly advising all leagues and districts to suspend/delay Little League activities until May 11, the need to communicate with your families and volunteers is important (for more information on what Little League-related activities can be done through this suspension/delay visit Little League’s Coronavirus FAQs).
+Continuing to adapting to the “new normal” is important now, and for the future.
+Equally important is the need to effectively communicate with your families and volunteers.
 For leagues using Sports Connect, they have best practices and useful tools for local league and district staff to stay in touch, both free and affordable.

 Hard-wired or cellular telephone with conference/multi-call and speaker capability give use the ability to have an audio-only call/meeting.
 Many smartphones already have these capabilities built in and can accommodate merging a small group of phone numbers on a single line.
 There are free conference call resources that are readily available through an internet search.

 Smartphone text messaging allows for group text conversation(s) which disseminate information to multiple people at one time and allow for replies from all in the text thread.
 In addition, there are smartphone apps that offer group messaging services to help manage these conversations, even internationally.